-ADOBE SPACE provides access to space for the development and presentation of new works.
-We support artists who deal with political, psychological and personal narratives.
-We have a special interest in works that enjoin the diverse cultures of the peoples of these lands.
+ADOBE SPACE offers space for artists to develop and present their new works.
+We prioritize supporting artists who explore political, psychological, and personal narratives, and we are particularly interested in works that bring together the diverse cultures of the region.

-About our founder.
-In 2010, Maria Abeyta, family owner of the property and a strong adobe home preservationist, fought Colorado Department of Transportation to stop the razing of Adobe Space to make room for the widening of Highway 285.
+About our founder: In 2010, Maria Abeyta, who is a family owner of the property and a strong advocate for adobe home preservation, fought against the Colorado Department of Transportation's plan to demolish Adobe Space to make way for the expansion of Highway 285.

 Ms. Abeyta founded Adobe Space in 2011.

 A brief history of the space.
-In the early spring of 1915 due to circumstances beyond her control, Maria's grandmother, Genoveva Garcia de Luna left her father's Northern New Mexico home.
-Alone, Genoveva took a horse and carriage and all she could carry and ventured north 80 miles from her village of Los Brazos, New Mexico to the small railroad town of Alamosa, Colorado.
-Here, Genova took a job as a laundress for a local doctor.
-She later involved herself in the informal practice of "caretaking" at the small hospital that the doctor ran.
-With funds she earned Genoveva purchased a property and built her adobe home, known today as Adobe Space.
+In the early spring of 1915, Maria's grandmother, Genoveva Garcia de Luna, left her father's home in Northern New Mexico due to circumstances beyond her control.
+Traveling alone by horse and carriage, she carried all that she could and traveled 80 miles north from her village of Los Brazos, New Mexico to the small railroad town of Alamosa, Colorado.
+Genova found work as a laundress for a local doctor and later became involved in the informal practice of caretaking at the doctor's small hospital.
+Using the money she earned, Genoveva purchased a property and built her adobe home, which is now known as Adobe Space.

 Genoveva Garcia de Luna and and her young daughter, Filomena Mercure circa 1918.

 513 West Avenue